Glenwood Springs Upgrades Water Facility To Prevent Sediment Overload After Grizzly Creek Fire

 “Our pretreatment building has what they call sediment packs in it and what we did there is we took the 1993 technology out and put the 2021 technology in,” he said.
 “We can handle a much heavier sediment load — carbon, organics, heavy metals all those things that come off of a burn scar.
 We rebuilt everything.”

-“We had enough revenue and in pocket cash to be able to know that we could do these projects but the time frame was the kicker on it… we made it happen,” Langhorst continued.
+“We had enough revenue and in-pocket cash to be able to know that we could do these projects but the timeframe was the kicker on it … we made it happen,” Langhorst continued.
 “That was the most impressive thing to me to be honest with you.
-The cooperation between all of the entities… The BLM the NRCS the forest service everybody getting together when there’s a wildfire trying to find as much money as possible that we could throw at the situation because we know what the damage is gonna be because of all the previous wildfires in the state of Colorado
+The cooperation between all of the entities .. the BLM, the NRCS, the Forest Service — everybody getting together when there’s a wildfire trying to find as much money as possible that we could throw at the situation because we know what the damage is going to be because of all the previous wildfires in the state of Colorado.”

 While some of the repairs happened too fast to apply for grants, Glenwood Springs will continue to make improvements to the watershed.

-Going forward, Mayor Godes says disaster preparations like this will be key.
+Going forward, the mayor says disaster preparations like this will be key.